 Introduction

 Built in 1964, Malawi’s year of independence, Queen Elizabeth Hospital (QECH), or Queen’s, as it’s known locally, is the country’s largest public hospital.
-Designed in the Tropical Modernism style of architecture popular within Africa in the late colonial period, Queen’s open-plan form sprawls across a broad swath of central Blantyre, with dozens of wards, specialised facilities, and administrative buildings, linked together by a bewildering maze of covered walkways.
-A hive of around-the-clock activity, Queen’s bustles from dawn to dusk with a constant stream of patients, drawn from across the country, and maintains a city-like feel even after dark as staff and stay-in family members cook and care for their in-patient dependants.
+Designed in the Tropical Modernism style of architecture popular within Africa in the late colonial period, Queen’s open-plan design sprawls across a broad swath of central Blantyre, with dozens of wards, specialised facilities, and administrative buildings, linked together by a bewildering maze of covered walkways.
+A hive of around-the-clock activity, Queen’s bustles from dawn to dusk with a constant stream of patients, drawn from across the country, and maintains a city-like feel even after dark as staff as stay-in family members cook and care for their in-patient dependants.
 Yet, for the first-time visitor, it’s not the architecture or the crowds that are the most striking when entering the grounds, but the smell.
-Immediately noticeable, even from the road outside the hospital, Queen’s is smothered by an acrid-smelling, white smoke, which hangs over the grounds day and night, the product of several constantly burning fires spread across the campus.
+Immediately noticeable, even from the road outside the hospital, Queen’s is smothered by an acrid-smelling, white smoke, which hangs over the grounds day and night: the product of several constantly burning fires spread across the campus.
 Breathing this air, when a significant amount of burning is occurring, primarily at night when the smoke is less visible, can be incredibly discomforting.
-Moreover, the tropical architecture, designed to let air and light in, means that even indoors, within patient wards, surgery, and treatment areas, the air quality can also be unbearable.
+Moreover, the tropical architecture, designed to let air and light circulate, means that even indoors, within patient wards, surgery, and treatment areas, the air quality can also be unbearable.
 Poor air quality associated with burning, through released particulate matter (PM), has been linked to multiple negative health outcomes like asthma, heart disease, heart failure, stroke, and cancer among others (Anderson et al., 2012; Bell & HEI Health Review Committee, 2012).
 In a space of healing and recovery, why is such burning occurring, and how can it continue to persist?

 Queen’s produces an immense amount of solid waste.
-The dozens of wards, offices, and kitchens, serving the hundreds of patients and staff, generate a massive amount of potentially infectious medical waste, mixed domestic and office waste, and kitchen waste, which needs to be removed, managed, and disposed of daily.
-Individual wards implement waste separation, binning medical wastes separately from general waste, however separation ends at the point of collection.
+The dozens of wards, offices, and kitchens, serving the hundreds of patients and staff, generate a massive amount of potentially infectious medical waste, mixed domestic and office waste, and kitchen waste, which needs to be removed and disposed of daily.
+Some individual wards implement waste separation, binning medical wastes separately from general waste, however separation ends at the point of collection.
 Queen’s is not served by regular municipal waste collection.
 What municipal collection that is done is ad-hoc, sporadic, and based on the hospital’s available financial resources.
 Rather, most hospital waste (infectious and non-infectious) is gathered by grounds staff and burnt at the hospital’s incinerator, located at a central point within the hospital campus (Tilley & Kalina, 2020).
 However, the vast majority of the deposited waste is not incinerated, as a new incinerator provided by the Ministry of Health in late 2019, is only able to handle a small percentage of the hospital’s waste.
 Furthermore, the incinerator is frequently inoperable, under repair, or without power,.
-Rather, the waste is openly burned, in a constantly smouldering pile to the side of the incinerator building, sending up the aforementioned clouds of smoke, which choke the grounds (see fig 1).
-Innumerable other, smaller, fires, scattered across the QECH campus (see fig 2) contribute their part, as grounds and maintenance staff habitually burn leaves and other garden refuse.
+Rather, the waste is openly burned, in a constantly smouldering pile to the side of the incinerator building, sending up the aforementioned clouds of smoke, which choke the grounds (Figure 1).
+Innumerable other, smaller, fires, scattered across the QECH campus (Figure 2) contribute their part, as grounds and maintenance staff habitually burn leaves and other garden refuse.
 Furthermore, caregivers who reside separately on hospital grounds, cook for themselves throughout the day and night using biomass (charcoal or wood), and burn their own domestic waste.
 As a result, air quality at the hospital is often hazardous, with patients, staff, and caregivers struggling to cope, when just breathing is, as the quote used in the title of this article, ‘unbearable.’